pablosaa/WyoSondes/README.md

 http://weather.uwyo.edu/upperair/columns.html

 ### Description of the Sounding indices
-Similrly a detailed description of the Radiosonde indices is provided by the Wyoming University web site: http://weather.uwyo.edu/upperair/indices.html
+Similarly a detailed description of the Radiosonde indices is provided by the Wyoming University web site: http://weather.uwyo.edu/upperair/indices.html

 ## USAGE EXAMPLE